-In the event that a participant under the EAIP is terminated for any reason other than retirement, disability or death, such participant shall not be entitled to receive the EAIP award unless otherwise determined by the board in its sole discretion.
-In the event of retirement, disability or death, the participant is entitled to a prorated award based on the number of days of participation.
-For additional information about the EAIP, see the section entitled "Compensation Discussion and Analysis - Elements of Compensation - Annual Incentive - Plan Structure" beginning on page 46.
+EVP Plan), such participant shall not be entitled to receive the EVP Plan award unless otherwise determined by the board in its sole discretion.
+In the event of retirement, disability or death, or the participant is no longer employed by the company or an affiliate due to the participant's employer ceasing to be a member of the controlled group due a sale or other transaction that does not constitute a "change in control" (as defined in the EVP Plan), the participant is entitled to receive a prorated award based on the number of days of participation.
+The participant must have been an active employee during at least three months of the relevant calendar performance period in order to be eligible to receive the pro-rated award.
+For additional information about the EVP Plan, see the section entitled "Compensation Discussion and Analysis-Elements of Compensation-Annual Incentive - Plan Structure" beginning on page 48.